tongalumina/bioc4010/tut3/README.md

 ```
 blastp -query 4l1a.fa -subject rit-target.fa -outfmt 6
 ```

-## CLUSTALX
+## CLUSTALX and MSA
+Ensure your have the X-server launched as you have done in tutorial-2 before you can launch `clustalx`.

-The documentation of the `clustalx` program can be found  on [unl.edu](http://bioinfolab.unl.edu/emlab/documents/clustalx_doc/clustalx.html) website.
+The documentation of the `clustalx` program can be found at [unl.edu](http://bioinfolab.unl.edu/emlab/documents/clustalx_doc/clustalx.html) website.
 Invoke the program in Ubuntu Terminal using `clustalx`.